 The IPAA Education Foundation was formed in 1997.
 It supports programs that educate the public about the significant contributions that the oil and natural gas industry makes to the American economy and to society.
 The foundation provides grants to charitable and educational programs, particularly programs related to energy education and provides financial support for efforts that build tomorrow’s leaders.

 A “Wildcatters’ Ball” is the primary industry fund raising event for the foundation.
 The proceeds from this annual event go toward funding education initiatives like the $100,000 Excellence in Education Award.

 International Association of Drilling Contractors

 Founded in 1940, the International Association of Drilling Contractors mission is to “improve industry health, safety and environmental practices; advance drilling and completion technology; and champion responsible standards, practices, legislation and regulations that provide for safe, efficient and environmentally sound drilling operations worldwide.”
 IADC members include companies involved in drilling or production, well servicing, oilfield manufacturing or other rig-site services.
 IADC’s contract-drilling members own land and offshore drilling units that drill petroleum wells.

 Alexandria, VA 22314

-An independent, nonprofit organization dedicated to oilheating.
-Publishes a variety of books, reports, consumer guides, and fact sheets.
+An independent, nonprofit organization dedicated to oil heating.
+NORA publishes national energy education books, reports, consumer guides, and fact sheets.
 Material covers energy use and efficiency, technical papers, and educational materials for technical training.
 Prepares video educational materials concerning the oilheating industry.
 There is a catalog of materials available at www.norastore.org.
 All materials are distributed at the cost of production.

 Paleontological Research Institution and its Museum of the Earth